codemonkeyrick/azure-docs/articles/api-management/self-hosted-gateway-enable-azure-ad.md

 * An API Management instance in the Developer or Premium service tier.
 If needed, complete the following quickstart: [Create an Azure API Management instance](get-started-create-service-instance.md).
 * Provision a [gateway resource](api-management-howto-provision-self-hosted-gateway.md) on the instance.
-* Enable a [managed identity](api-management-howto-use-managed-service-identity.md) on the instance.
+* Enable a system assigned [managed identity](api-management-howto-use-managed-service-identity.md) on the instance.
 * Self-hosted gateway container image version 2.2 or later

 ## Create custom roles